Killing of Jocelyn Nungaray

-On June 16, 2024, Jocelyn Nungaray, a 12-year-old American girl, was sexually assaulted and killed in North Houston, Texas, United States.
+On June 16, 2024, at 10:00pm, Jocelyn Nungaray, a 12-year-old American girl, was sexually assaulted and killed in North Houston, Texas, United States.
 The case attracted national attention, as two illegal immigrants from Venezuela were charged with her murder.
 Authorities found her body the next morning in a creek in North Houston and determined she had been raped and murdered by strangulation.
 Texas prosecutors have indicted the suspects on charges of capital murder, kidnapping, and aggravated sexual assault.

 Victim

-Jocelyn Lisel Nungaray was born on December 27, 2011, as the oldest of two children.
-She lived in North Houston with her mother and attended sixth grade after graduating from Gordon-Reed Elementary School in March 2024.
+Jocelyn Lisel Nungaray was born on December 27, 2011, as the older of two children.
+She was in sixth grade at Gordon-Reed Elementary School until March 2024, when she moved away to North Houston with her single mother and younger brother.

 Prelude

-United States Border Patrol apprehended Johan José Martínez-Rangel near El Paso on March 14, but he was released the same day, on an order of release on recognizance, with a notice to appear in court at a later date.
-U.S. Border Patrol arrested Franklin José Peña Ramos on May 28, also near El Paso, but he was also released with a notice to appear in court at a later date.
+United States Border Patrol apprehended Johan José Martínez-Rangel near El Paso on March 14, 2024, but he was released the same day, on an order of release on recognizance, with a notice to appear in court at a later date.
+U.S. Border Patrol arrested Franklin José Peña Ramos on May 28, 2024, also near El Paso, but he was also released with a notice to appear in court at a later date.

 Killing

 Nungaray snuck out of her home at 10 PM on June 16 to go to Houston.
 The two accused men had started their evening at a restaurant.
-While walking, they met Jocelyn on Kuykendahl Road, and talked to her for a couple of minutes.
+While walking, they met Nungaray on Kuykendahl Road, and talked to her for a couple of minutes.
 According to court documents, they were asking her for directions.
 The three then walked to a convenience store.
-After a few minutes, they walked together to a bridge on West Rankin Road, where Jocelyn was strangled.
-Court documents allege that the three of them were under the bridge for over two hours, during which Jocelyn was tied up and had her pants taken off.
+After a few minutes, they walked together to a bridge on West Rankin Road, where Nungaray was strangled.
+Court documents allege that the three of them were under the bridge for over two hours, during which Nungaray was tied up and had her pants taken off.
 Results from the Houston Forensic Science Center showed that the victim was sexually assaulted before her death.
 The following morning, at around 6:15 a.m. on June 17, police received a call about the discovery of Nungaray's body lying in a ditch near her home.

 Two suspects, identified as 22-year-old Johan José Martínez-Rangel and 26-year-old Franklin José Peña Ramos, were arrested on June 20 at 13355 Northborough Drive at the Canfield Lakes Apartments.
 Both were charged with capital murder.
-Police released surveillance images of the two suspects; their roommates, one of which was Peña's boss, reported them to the police.
+Police released surveillance images of the two suspects; their roommates, one of whom was Peña's boss, reported them to the police.
 Martínez-Rangel had bite and scratch marks on his arms at the time of his arrest.